sequelize/sequelize/docs/docs/associations.md

 ```

 ## Check associations
-You can also check if an object is already associated with another one &lpar;N&colon;M only&rpar;&period; Here is how you'd do it&colon;
+You can also check if an object is already associated with another one (N:M only).
+Here is how you'd do it:

 ```js
 // check if an object is one of associated ones: